 How Do Snakes Breathe?

-You might be wondering if the snake has lungs or some other kind of organ playing a part in their respiratory system.
+You might be wondering if the snake has lungs or some other kind of organ playing a part in its respiratory system.

-Some species of snakes have two longs, one on the right and one on the left.
+Some snakes have two longs, one on the right and one on the left.